Ngā mātauranga taiao

 The Department of Conservation’s Education Resources

-DOC’s education resources have a lots of ideas for exploring the environment, including freshwater card games, a Whio Forever education resource, and habitat heros – exploring your local stream.
+DOC’s education resources have a lots of ideas for exploring the environment, including freshwater card games, a Whio Forever education resource, and habitat heroes – exploring your local stream.